Carbon Footprint Factsheet

 - Reduce what you send to a landfill by recycling, composting, and buying products with minimal packaging.

-- Purchase items with a comparatively low carbon footprint when possible.
+- Purchase items with a comparatively low carbon footprint.
 Some manufacturers have begun assessing and publishing their products’ carbon footprints.

-- Covering 80% of roof area on commercial buildings in the U.S. with solar reflective material would offset 125 mmt CO2 over the structures’ lifetime, equivalent to turning off 32 coal power plants for one year.25,26
+- Covering 80% of roof area on commercial buildings in the U.S. with solar reflective material would conserve energy and offset 125 mmt CO2 over the structures’ lifetime, equivalent to turning off 32 coal power plants for one year.25,26

 - Replacing the global fleet of shipping containers’ roof and wall panels with aluminum would save $28 billion in fuel.27